-- EXTRA LARGE DRYER: Provides 7.0 cu. ft. of drying capacity that can take on almost any sized load, including a bedding...
+- FRONT LOAD ELECTRIC DRYER: Provides 7.0 cubic ft. of drying space that can take on almost any sized load from a bulky...

-- CUSTOMIZED DRYING: Dryer features SmartDry Plus technology to automatically adjust temperatures and times to help take...
+- AUTOMATIC DRYING: Features SmartDry Plus technology to automatically adjust temperatures and times to help take the...

-- PREVENTS WRINKLES: Wrinkle Guard option gives loads a quick toss to prevent set-in wrinkles for up to 40 minutes after...
+- WRINKLE GUARD MODE: Wrinkle Guard option gives loads a quick toss to prevent set-in wrinkles for up to 40 minutes after...